 Dear HN, I am a decent Rails/HTML/JS/iOS/Android/C# programmer.
-I want to be able to do a project from beginning to end (web+mobile), but I never have any idea what I need to make should look like.
+I want to be able to do a project from beginning to end (web+mobile), but I never have any idea what I need to make responsive wordpress templates should look like.
 How can I learn design?

 Design is an interesting art.
 It’s a balancing act between function and form.
 Doing either well is a challenge and doing both well usually requires a lot of practice and experience.
 I reflected on how I’ve been able to get to where I am today, and the following was my advise for od2m, the asker of the question: